The Galileo Project: Deep-ocean expedition to recover CNEOS 2014-01-08 fragments

-The project is planning a deep-ocean expedition to retrieve small fragments of interstellar meteor CNEOS 2014-01-08, which "appears to be rare both in composition and in speed" and is not ruled out to be "extraterrestrial equipment", using a magnetic sled on the seafloor of the impact region off the coast of Papua New Guinea.
-The interstellar object was identified as an interstellar object by members of the Galileo Project Siraj and Loeb, before the project was established and confirmed by the United States Space Command in April 2022.

-In a September 2022 online post, Loeb announced project's planned expedition has been fully funded.
+The project focused on the 2014 meteor CNEOS 2014-01-08, which Loeb and Siraj claimed was "rare both in composition and in speed", leading them to claim it was an interstellar object.
+The scientific community remained skeptical of those claims, even after the United States Space Command confirmed their own sensor data.
+Loeb announced that private philanthropists were funding an expedition to search the floor in the suspected region of impact by dragging a magnetic sled on the seafloor off the coast of Papua New Guinea.
+In 2023 Loeb announced the discovery of an anomalous 8-millimeter-long curled piece of wire, designated "ISI-2".
+X-ray fluorescence analysis determined it was chiefly composed of Manganese and Platinum, commonly used in the manufacture of corrosion resistant laboratory electrodes.
+However, the relative composition of the elements in the wire was significantly different than that used in electrodes.

+Additionally, metallic shards were discovered that were determined to be composed of a S5 steel alloy, which bears a yield strength that far exceeds that of iron meteorites, reflecting previously published results that characterized IM1's strength.
+Two varieties were found, dubbed "red" and "gray" which are representative of a differing oxidation state.
+Further fragments were found several kilometers away.

+The broader scientific community remained skeptical of all the associated claims, from whether the meteor was interstellar, to whether it landed in that part of the ocean, to whether fragments could be recovered, to whether or not those specific objects found were of off earth origin.
+The seismic data on which Loeb partially based his estimate of the impact cite was shown to be the result, not of an impact, but of nearby truck traffic.

 Search for non-human artificial satellites

 The project intends to systematically search for non-manmade artificial satellites (or semi-artificial satellites or artifacts on them) in Earth's orbit – for example by designing algorithms for telescopes to recognize and filter orbiting objects and using modern sky surveys.

 An object in a geosynchronous orbit may have been there for many millions of years and both intact material, as well as debris from degraded probes, could be detected even if they have undergone multiple collisions during this period.
 As any "high-albedo objects are moving, spinning and emitting reflections from time to time", it should be possible to "confirm their existence through customized searches of modern data".
 The project can search for "these glinting events more effectively than was possible with other surveys".